 General and administrative expense primarily consists of compensation costs for administrative employees, including finance and accounting, human resources, policy, and legal, third-party consulting fees, allocations of various overhead and occupancy costs, depreciation expense, and amortization expense of patents.
 Compensation costs include salaries, taxes, benefits, bonuses, and stock-based compensation expense.
 We anticipate additional general and administrative expense during the period in which the registration statement of which this prospectus forms a part becomes effective as a result of the stock-based compensation expense associated with our RSUs for which the liquidity event-based vesting condition will be satisfied upon such effectiveness.
-See the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation-Restricted Stock Units and

-Restricted Stock."
-We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based and market-based vesting conditions, as applicable, calculated using the accelerated attribution method.
+See the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation-Restricted Stock Units and Restricted Stock."
+We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based and market-based vesting conditions, as applicable, calculated using the accelerated attribution method for RSUs with a liquidity event-based vesting condition and using the straight-line method for RSUs granted following the closing of this offering and without a liquidity event-based vesting condition.

-We expect that general and administrative expense will increase on an absolute dollar basis and vary from period to period as a percentage of revenue for the foreseeable future as we continue to focus on processes, systems, and controls to enable our internal support functions to scale with the growth of our business.
+We expect that general and administrative expense will increase on an absolute dollar basis and vary from period to period as a percent of revenue and as a percent of GTV for the foreseeable future as we continue to focus on processes, systems, and controls to enable our internal support functions to scale with the growth of our business.
 In addition, we expect to incur additional expenses to support increased compliance and reporting requirements as we operate as a public company.

-Other Income
+Other Income (Expense)

-Other income primarily consists of income related to legal settlements.
+Other income (expense) primarily consists of income related to legal settlements and gains and losses from transactions denominated in a currency other than the functional currency.